 Enter a reverse journal entry to ensure your current balance is correct:

-- In QuickBooks Online, go to Bookkeeping, and select Chart of accounts (Take me there).
+- Go to Transactions, and select Chart of accounts (Take me there).

-- From the Chart of Accounts, choose GST/HST Suspense account then Account history.
+- From the Chart of Accounts, choose GST/HST Suspense account and then select Account history.

 - Find the GST/HST transaction you just created, then select Edit.

-- You’ll see the Journal Entry screen.
-At the bottom, select Reverse.
+- On the Journal Entry screen select Reverse.

-- A new or similar Post System Migration Task column will be added to the list to show that this was a Description.
-If you like, you can type a note into the GST/HST Suspense line.
+- A new GST/HST Suspense line will be added to the list.
+If you like, you can type a note into the Description column to show that this was a Post System Migration Task or similar.

 - Select Save and new.